 Masonville Cove is 70 acres of water and 54 acres of cleaned-up wetlands, nature trails, and a protected bird sanctuary, all soon-to-be protected by a conservation easement and part of the Shores of Baltimore Land Trust.

-Masonville is opened daily to the public for birdwatching, walking the trails, and visiting the main office's nature center.
+Masonville is open to the public for birdwatching, walking the trails, and visiting the main office's nature center.
+It is also home to Captain Trashwheel, a solar powered water wheel that lifts debris from the water and coveys it into a dumpster.

 Monday thru Friday: 9a-4p